kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I think something must be going on in her life to make her so unhappy and I try to be kind towards her.
 - One night, late, I hear a small child scream in pain repeatedly, loudly, from a bedroom down the hall.
 - I shudder.
-- It's too much to process while I'm starting to write this police statement and still feeling unwell from something.
+- It's too much to process while I'm starting to write this police statement and I'm still feeling unwell for some reason too.
-- I believe now I was shepherded online to this accommodation specifically by the porn-gangs so that they knew where I was and what I was doing.
+- I believe now I was shepherded online to this accommodation specifically by the porn-gangs so that they knew where I was and what I was doing, and that they used it for *other stuff* too.

 ### Porn-addicts of Bangkok out in force